Levilian/cs49n/intro.md

 project-mode and build something based on the devs your group (or other groups) have shown how to use.

-If you want to get started on devices: these sites are good places to
+If you want to get a head start on devices, these sites are good places to look:
-start:

  1.  [adafruit](https://www.adafruit.com)
  2.  [sparkfun](https://www.sparkfun.com)
  3.  [jameco](https://www.jameco.com) --- these guys
 	have everything, but the previous two are significantly more beginner-friendly.

+To start with, it's good to find ones that are cheap (say $1-$5) without too many electrical wiring requirements.
+After the first few, we can look at fancier ones.

+Longer term, there's no need to stay with the R/Pi 1B (our initial machine) but can branch out to versions (the pi 0 is a good, small footprint one to use), or different manufacturers.

+### Rust

 As you write this code you'll likely discover that C, while fairly translucent also allows very difficult to track down bugs.
 We may